How to Ferment Chicken Feed for Healthy Hens & Eggs

 Cupboards, sheds, and other places out of direct sunlight are great options for storing the feed and help with keeping it out of the way.

 How Much To Fermented Feed Per Chicken?

 Start by fermenting 1/4 cup of feed per bird.
-Just do one batch, see how it goes.
+Just do one batch, and see how it goes.
 See how much is leftover.
 Feed the leftover the next day (it shouldn’t be bad yet).
 This will keep you from fermenting way too much to start and potentially wasting feed.

 Next, you could ferment 25%-30% less than what they would typically eat.
-Feed it in a morning feeding.
+Feed it in the morning feeding.
 If the bowl is empty in the afternoon, you can throw the chickens a scoop of dry feed and/or scratch, and you will know that you haven’t made enough, and you should make a little more in your next batch.

-Likewise, if there’s still some in the bowl you know you can probably ferment a little less next time.
+Likewise, if there’s still some in the bowl, you know you can probably ferment a little less next time.